How to Cancel an LLC: Everything You Need to Know

 Make sure to file dissolution papers in every state where your LLC is registered to do business.
 You'll also need to file final income tax returns for your LLC and final employment tax returns if applicable.
 Check the IRS website for a list of tax-related actions you need to take to close a business.

 If you need help with taking the necessary steps to cancel your limited liability company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.